bungeemonkee/Configgy/README.md

 Here are a bunch of things that are really easy to do because of the Configgy design

+* Encrypt sensitive settings such as api keys, connection strings, passwords, etc.
-* Pull your configuration values from any database, web service or other source you can imagine
+* Pull your configuration values from any database, web service or other source you can imagine.
-* Add your own validators to prevent/allow only certain enum values, strings, or complex object values
+* Add your own validators to prevent/allow only certain enum values, strings, or complex object values.
-* Write your own value source to change the command line configuration option syntax if you don't like the kick-ass one I came up with
+* Write your own value source to change the command line configuration option syntax if you don't like the kick-ass one I came up with.
-* Cache your config values to somewhere besides memory, maybe Redis or MemCached, or an instance of `System.Runtime.Caching.MemoryCache`
+* Cache your config values to somewhere besides memory, maybe Redis or MemCached, or an instance of `System.Runtime.Caching.MemoryCache`.
 * Coerce values into the wrong types to annoy your coworkers!

-## TODO
+## Bugs And Feature Requests

 Any TODO items, feature requests, bugs, etc. will be tracked as GitHub isues here:
 [https://github.com/bungeemonkee/Configgy/issues?utf8=%E2%9C%93&q=is%3Aopen+](https://github.com/bungeemonkee/Configgy/issues?utf8=%E2%9C%93&q=is%3Aopen+)